BF-BackEnd-class-2025/java-week-6/info/postgresql.md

 GROUP BY age;
 ```

-✅ Groups students by age and counts how many have that age.
+✅ Groups students by age and counts how many share each age.

 ---